 Philip Kotler and marketing, or how to improve the quality of services

-What does service and product quality mean?
 Why is it so important and what does it actually mean?
 Does high quality always result in increased production costs?
 And finally – how to really improve the quality of the services offered and how does it affect the company’s image?

 Get it done well or just get it done?
 And even if we choose to have it done well, what’s next?
 Simple rules that were written down in the 1990s by Philip Kotler, an American economist, and honorary professor of the Department of International Marketing at the Kellogg School of Management at Northwestern University, considered one of the best specialists in the field of marketing, may be helpful.
 He formulated comments on the marketing strategy of global quality that are still valid today.
 We decided to present four of them to you today.